jonyeokj/pigeon1/README.md

 ### Dashboard
 This is the Dashboard page and students will be directed to this page upon clicking on the Dashboard button in the side menu.
 The Dahsboard displays important announcements sent by professors, the upcoming submissions and tasks, and a customizable 'Important' section which will be displayed in the summarized version of the Dashboard on the Home page.
 Students can choose what tasks/announcements to add to this 'Important' section.

-### Calender
-This is the calender page and students will be directed to this page upon clicking on the Calender button in the side menu bar.
-This displays the calender adn studetns are able to quickly determine how far away deadlines are.
-Students are also able to add their own events to the Calender,

 ### Timetable
 This is the timetable page and students will be directed to this page upon clicking on the Timetable button in the sdie menu bar.
 Students will submit a link to their NusMods timetable which will be imported here and displayed.
 (Currently unavailable).